-Superphenix has been plagued by sodium leaks associated with its steam generators and has been shut down for extended maintenance periods.30 It has not operated since July 1990, and its capacity factor is so low it would not be competitive even if its construction cost was on par with the PWR.
-In May 1991, the Conseil d'Etat, France's supreme administrative court, annulled the legal basis for the Superphenix operating authorization.31 Also, DSIN concluded the reactivity problem at Phenix must be understood before Superphenix can restart.
-The French government is now threatening to shut down Superphenix permanently.32 In oral remarks, Dominique Strauss-Kahn, French Minister for Industry and Energy, told
+Superphenix has been plagued by sodium leaks associated with its steam generators and has been shut down for extended maintenance periods.31 It has not operated since July 1990, and its capacity factor is so low it would not be competitive even if its construction cost was on par with the PWR.
+In May 1991, the Conseil d'Etat, France's supreme administrative court, annulled the legal basis for the Superphenix operating authorization.32 Also, DSIN concluded the reactivity problem at Phenix must be understood before Superphenix can restart.
+The French government is now threatening to shut down Superphenix

-28 See footnote 13.
+29 See footnote 13.

-29 Nuclear News, August 1991, pp. 92-93.
+30 Nuclear News, August 1991, pp. 92-93.

-30 Superphenix was shutdown May 26, 1987; Nucleonics Week, February 11, 1988, p.
+31 Superphenix was shutdown May 26, 1987; Nucleonics Week, February 11, 1988, p.
 9.

-31 Nucleonics Week, May 30, 1991, pp. 5-6.
+32 Nucleonics Week, May 30, 1991, pp. 5-6.
 The Superphenix's original 1977 nuclear construction/operation license (Decret d'Autorisation de Creation, or DAC) allowed operation with a fuel transfer-storage drum.
 The drum failed and was modified limiting its use to transfer, but not storage.
 The government authorized restart of the reactor on January 10, 1989.
 Swiss and French intervenors argued before the court that this restart authorization was unlawful in that it precluded the opportunity for public inquiry.
 See also, Nucleonics Week, May 23, 1991, pp. 1 and 12.